 Valparaiso University has an exciting exchange opportunity with Kansai Gaidai University in Japan.
 You can spend a semester or full year at Kansai Gaidai University, located in the culturally rich area between Osaka and Kyoto.
 Students have the option of living with a Japanese host family or in dormitories located on campus.
 Kansai Gaidai is located in the city of Hirakata (population 392,000), midway between Osaka, Japan's second largest city, and Kyoto, an ancient capital.
 This region is the cultural heart of Japan, with many historical sites easily accessible.
 The transportation system is so well developed in Japan that virtually the whole country is within hours on the express train.

 Students are placed in Japanese language classes according to proficiency tests given during orientation in Japan.
-Students are required to study the language, but are free to choose among the many other courses offered as long as full time status is maintained.
+Students are required to take language, but are free to choose among the many other courses offered additionally.

 Application Requirements and Deadlines

 Almost all Valpo students can study abroad in Japan without delaying graduation IF they plan carefully with their academic advisor.
 You should consult with your academic advisor and the OIP as early as possible.
 Freshman year is not too early to begin your inquiries about study abroad.
 Careful planning will ensure your classes taken in Japan can be used for graduation requirements.

 The application deadline for the Spring Semester of 2018 is October 1st.
 Applications will be reviewed after the application deadline and applicants will be notified of the decision via their Valpo e-mail.

 Students pay the same tuition and general fee they would pay at Valpo.
 All financial aid (except work-study and some ‘on-campus’ aid) applies.
 Be sure to meet with your Financial Aid Advisor to determine the exact cost.
 Students pay VU's room and board charge, even if they are in homestay with a Japanese family.
 Students living in dormitories receive a stipend for food expenses.